geodynamics/aspect/benchmarks/onset-of-convection/doc/onset-of-convection.md

 #### Onset of convection benchmark

-*This section was contributed by Max Rudolph, based on a course assignment for &ldquo;Geodynamic Modeling&rdquo; at Portland State University.*
+*This section was contributed by Max Rudolph, based on a course assignment for "Geodynamic Modeling" at Portland State University.*

 Here we use to numerically reproduce the results of a linear stability analysis for the onset of convection in a fluid layer heated from below.
 This